Kuroda says BOJ eventually needs to consider how to normalize policy

-TOKYO (Reuters) - Bank of Japan Governor Haruhiko Kuroda said on Monday the central bank would eventually need to consider how to normalize its ultra-easy monetary policy.
+TOKYO (Reuters) - Bank of Japan Governor Haruhiko Kuroda said the central bank would eventually need to consider how to normalize its ultra-easy policy, suggesting the priority of his next tenure could be to dial back a massive stimulus he deployed five years ago.

-But he reiterated that it was too early to debate specific means to whittle down stimulus with inflation distant from the BOJ’s 2 percent target.
+But Kuroda reiterated that it was too early to debate specific means to whittle down stimulus with inflation distant from the BOJ’s 2 percent target.

+“We’ll do our utmost to hit our price target.
+But we’ll also need to eventually consider kicking off a process towards policy normalization,” Kuroda said in his inaugural news conference after being formally reappointed for another five-year term.

 Among notable demerits the BOJ must look out for were the risk that prolonged monetary easing, and a shift towards an exit, could disrupt Japan’s banking system, Kuroda said.